Selenography: Satellite craters

 Johann H. Mädler authored the nomenclature for satellite craters.
 The subsidiary craters surrounding a major crater were identified by a letter.
 These subsidiary craters were usually smaller than the crater with which they were associated, with some exceptions.
-The craters could be assigned letters "A" through "Z," with "I" omitted.
-Because the great majority of the toponyms of craters were masculine, the major craters were generically denominated "patronymic" craters.
+The craters could be assigned letters "A" to "Z," with "I" omitted.
+Because the great majority of the toponyms of craters were masculine, the major craters were generically denominated patronymic craters.

 The assignment of the letters to satellite craters was originally somewhat haphazard.
 Letters were typically assigned to craters in order of significance rather than location.
 Precedence depended on the angle of illumination from the Sun at the time of the telescopic observation, which could change during the lunar day.
 In many cases the assignments were seemingly random.
 In a number of cases the satellite crater was located closer to a major crater with which it was not associated.

 To identify the patronymic crater, Mädler placed the identifying letter to the side of the midpoint of the feature that was closest to the associated major crater.
 This also had the advantage of permitting omission of the toponyms of the major craters from the cartographs (maps) when their subsidiary features were labelled.

 Over time, lunar observers assigned many of the satellite craters an eponym.
 The International Astronomical Union (IAU) assumed authority to denominate lunar features in 1919.
 The commission for denominating these features formally adopted the convention of using capital Roman letters to identify craters and valleys.

 When suitable maps of the far side of the Moon became available by 1966, Ewen Whitaker denominated satellite features based on the angle of their location relative to the major crater with which they were associated.
 A satellite crater located due north of the major crater was identified as "Z".
 The full 360° circle around the major crater was then subdivided evenly into 24 parts, like a 24-hour clock.
 Each "hour" angle, running clockwise, was assigned a letter, beginning with "A" at 1 o'clock.
 The letters "I" and "O" were omitted, resulting in only 24 letters.
 Thus a crater due south of its major crater was identified as "M".

 Reference elevation

-The Moon obviously lacks any mean sea level to be used as vertical datum.
+The Moon lacks any mean sea level to be used as vertical datum.

 The USGS's Lunar Orbiter Laser Altimeter (LOLA), an instrument on NASA's Lunar Reconnaissance Orbiter (LRO), employs a digital elevation model (DEM) that uses the nominal lunar radius of 1737.4 km.

-The selenoid (the geoid for the Moon) has been measured gravimetrically by the GRAIL twin satellites.
+The selenoid, the geoid for the Moon, has been measured gravimetrically by the GRAIL twin satellites.